onodera-g/QSurveyMapReport/README.md

 ## Plugin Installation
 1. Download QSurveyMapReport from the following URL: [https://example.com/qsurvey](https://example.com/qsurvey).

-2. To install the plugin, open QGIS, go to 'Manage and Install Plugins', and select 'Install from ZIP file'.
-Then, choose the downloaded ZIP file to complete the installation.
+2. To install the plugin:

+   2.1 Open QGIS.

+   2.2 Navigate to 'Manage and Install Plugins' in the Plugins tab.

+   2.3 Select 'Install from ZIP file'.

 3. Restart QGIS and enable `QSurveyMapReport` from the plugin manager.